Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital

 Bootstrapping the consensus protocol involves initializing the network, verifying participant identities, and ensuring the fair distribution of social capital tokens to establish a functional decentralized system.
 After verifying their identity, consensus nodes stake their social capital to take part in transaction validation and block proposal.

-\subsubsection{\textbf{Initialization.}}
+\subsubsection{\textbf{Initialization}}

-We identified two potential methods for determining the initial amount of active\footnote{See \autoref{sec:design:overview:scap}.} social capital: \begin{compactenum} \item Each consensus node starts with the zero value of active social capital and earns it by endorsements of others.
+We identified two potential methods for determining the initial amount of active\footnote{See \autoref{sec:design:overview:scap}.} social capital: \begin{compactitem} \item Each consensus node starts with the zero value of active social capital and earns it by endorsements from followers.

-\item Importing social capital from external sources via oracles (either centralized~\cite{zhang2016towncrier} or decentralized~\cite {ellis2017chainlink}).
-Moreover, if multiple such Web2 social network sources were to be utilized, a mean value would be calculated. \end{compactenum}
+\item We import social capital from external sources via oracles (either centralized~\cite{zhang2016towncrier} or decentralized~\cite {ellis2017chainlink}).
+Moreover, if multiple such Web2 social network sources were to be utilized, a mean value would be calculated. \end{compactitem}

 We opted for the first option since it enables us to maintain social capital distribution on our platform without any external dependencies.